IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Filling a LLC Board Director Vacancy {#director-vacancy}

-It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill the vacancy.
-For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using it's mid-term rules, as specified in {{RFC8318}}, Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.
+It shall be the responsibility of each respective body that appointed or selected a Director that vacates the Board to appoint a new Director to fill the vacancy.
+For example, if a Director selected by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using it's mid-term rules, as specified in {{RFC8318}}, Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.

 ## Interim Board {#interim-board}